dirk/quickhook/README.md

 ## Usage

-First you'll need to set Quickhook to be called in your Git hooks.
-The `quickhook install` command will discover hooks defined in the `.quickhook` directory and create Git hook shims for those.
-For example, the below is what you can expect if you clone this repository and install the shims:
+First you'll need to install Quickhook in your repository: `quickhook install` command will discover hooks defined in the `.quickhook` directory and create Git hook shims for those.
+For example, the below is what you can expect from running installation in this repository:

 ```
 $ quickhook install